ika-musuko/SuicideChess/readme.md

 - `draft_html` - Rendered HTML documents of which pages are needed
 - `project` - Entry for the Flask project (Website Engine)
 - `suicide_chess_react` - Entry for the React project (Suicide Chess Game App)
+- `uidraft` - screenshot drafts of the UI